 “It doesn’t provide a lot of incentive to move the dollar out of its current trading range,” said Bob Lynch, head of G10 FX strategy at HSBC Bank USA in New York.

 The dollar index last traded down 0.07 percent at 80.637, and the greenback was mildly weaker versus the yen at 102.17 yen, down 0.16 percent on the day.

 The euro rose 0.06 percent against the dollar at $1.3641.

-Yellen is expected to stay the course with slowly winding down, or tapering, the Fed’s bond-buying program this year, a process termed the “taper.”
+Yellen is expected to stay the course with slowly winding down the Fed’s bond buying program this year, a process termed the “taper.”

-The Fed has twice cut its bond purchases by $10 billion a month, to $65 billion a month, as the U.S. economy has improved.
+The Fed has been cutting its bond purchases by $10 billion a month as the U.S. economy has improved.
 The bond buying has largely supported commodity and equity markets.

 ”The overall sentiment is ‘steady as she goes,’ said Tariq Zahir, managing member of commodity trading adviser Tyche Capital Advisors in New York.
 “I don’t think there’s going to be a taper of the taper.”

 Benchmark safe-haven bonds, including U.S. Treasuries and German Bunds, maintained tight ranges as investors looked ahead to a string of risk events later this week.

 The benchmark U.S. Treasury 10-year note fell 2/32 in price to yield 2.6802 percent in a see-saw session.

 Bund futures settled down 18 ticks at 143.65 euros.